The Case for VitalRail

 To address these barriers, we must adopt a new principle.
 We must acknowledge that every transaction matters, every community counts, and every small town, railroad, and shipper deserves attention.
 This vision challenges the common misconception that trucks are a more flexible means of transporting freight when compared with rail service.
 Just as trucks require roads, trains go wherever we build tracks.
 Now is the time to shift from ignoring or tearing up the existing rail infrastructure to improving and expanding the network and effectively integrating railroads, highways, air freight, and pipelines.

 Success requires a new level of coordination between stakeholders who traditionally operate independently.
 Public planners can engage closely with business owners and transportation service providers, targeting smaller enterprises that are typically overlooked by traditional economic development efforts.
 This regional and corridor-based approach can weave multiple smaller shipping needs into viable infrastructure improvements.
 Plans must advance entire industrial ecosystems and supply chain strategies rather than focusing on individual projects.
-In addition to pursuing new enterprises, stakeholders should build on current businesses, identifying expansion opportunities and solving logistics challenges that limit rural growth.
-Additionally, utilizing brownfields and inactive infrastructure is often more efficient than building projects from scratch.
+In addition to pursuing new enterprises, economic development professionals should support the vitality of current businesses, identifying expansion opportunities and solving logistics challenges that limit rural growth.
+Additionally, repurposing brownfield properties and inactive infrastructure is often more efficient than building new infrastructure from scratch.

 By reimagining rural development through the lens of rail connectivity, communities can foster sustainable economic growth that benefits both current and future generations.
 Only by incorporating all regions and shipment sizes can we achieve a stable, lasting expansion of rail service that benefits everyone.
 The future of North American rail depends on our ability to embrace this vision and serve as many towns, cities, and shippers as possible.